Courses

 Fall, Summer.

-PSYCH1501 Introduction to Environmental Psychology - Writing in the Major
+PSYCH 1501 Introduction to Environmental Psychology - Writing in the Major

 Human-Environment Relations is an interdisciplinary field concerned with how the physical environment and human behavior interrelate.
 Most of the course focuses on how residential environments and urban and natural settings affect human health and well-being.
 Students also examine how human attitudes and behaviors affect environmental quality.
 Issues of environmental justice and culture are included throughout.
 Hands-on projects plus exams.
 Lecture and discussion sections.
-WIM section attend a regular lecture but also meets weekly with a graduate writing tutor.
+WIM section attends a regular lecture but also meets weekly with a graduate writing instructor.
 The two principal objectives of WIM section:

 Full details for PSYCH 1501 - Introduction to Environmental Psychology - Writing in the Major